edisonjude90/spa-know-your-bible/README.md

 The app help Bible readers to get use to the order of books in the Bible.

-Also test there ability to get the order right :)
+Also test their ability to get the order right :)

 ![Alt App Image](/app_img.png)